 I am mentioning this vital step because before proceeding to further steps this needs to be done.

-We had already installed the CRM Report Authoring Extension for CRM 2015, but this helper dll was not being picked up by Visual Studio.
+We had already installed the CRM Report Authoring Extension for Microsoft Dynamics CRM 2015, but this helper dll was not being picked up by Visual Studio.

-We were able to locate the dll on the SSRS Server of our CRM Development environment – in our case it was located here:
+We were able to locate the dll on the SSRS Server of our CRM development environment.
+To find this file in our case, we used this command:

 but it may be elsewhere for different versions of SQL or CRM.
 So if you are not able to find it then you can search for “Microsoft.Crm.Reporting.RdlHelper” in your machine.